socketio/socket.io/README.md

 A standalone build of `socket.io-client` is exposed automatically by the socket.io server as `/socket.io/socket.io.js`.
-Alternatively you can serve the file `socket.io.js` found at the root of this repository.
+Alternatively you can serve the file `socket.io.js` or `socket.io.min.js` found at the root of this repository.

 ```html
 <script src="/socket.io/socket.io.js"></script>